pcomans/ADTParser/README.md

 ADTParser
 =========

-A very simple solution for parsing the article of the day on WIkipedia
+A very simple solution for parsing the article of the day on the German Wikipedia.